-This Draft Environmental Assessment considers the following Geographic and Temporal Alternatives for the expansion of the MBDS:
+This Environmental Assessment considers the following Geographic and Temporal Alternatives for the expansion of the MBDS:

-Alternative G-1: Expand the boundaries of the MBDS to include the entirety of the Potential Restoration Area.
+Alternative G-1: Expand the boundaries of the MBDS to include the Potential Restoration Area, which encompasses the barrel field and contains a portion of the historic IWS.

-Alternative G-2: Expand the boundaries of the MBDS to include only the legal boundaries of the historic IWS.
+Alternative G-2: Expand the boundaries of the MBDS to include only the historic boundaries of the IWS.